AstraloreGames/Definitely_Not_Holy_Grounds/Notes.md

 Tall with weak shrimpy arms and washboard abs

 feminine hands

 Being near each other negates their powers

 # Plotline

-Felix is going to work and sees a butler cafe has opened next door :o
+Elliot is going to work and sees a butler cafe has opened next door :o

-Bryan sees handsome boi Felix and tries to recruit for butler cafe
+Bryan sees handsome boi Elliot and tries to recruit for butler cafe

-Felix cries and runs away to work
+Elliot cries and runs away to work

-Satan comforts Felix & threatens Bryan
+Satan comforts Elliot & threatens Bryan

-Bryan comes in to cafe & sees cutie Felix, does not recognize :o drama!!!!!
+Bryan comes in to cafe & sees cutie Elliot, does not recognize :o drama!!!!!

-Bryan bets Satan that Felix will like butler cafe job better and Satan wuz liek ur on bro
+Bryan bets Satan that Elliot will like butler cafe job better and Satan wuz liek ur on bro

 Satan speaks liek this

-Felix can make a choice to work at either cafe
+Elliot can make a choice to work at either cafe

 Option 1: Refuses, stays at maid cafe